Journey to the origins of Trip Hop

 More big stuff on the final stretch: Howie B.’s “Head West — Gun Fight At The O.K.
 Corrall” drags along at around 60 beats per minute, as minimal as it gets, and Tranquility Bass deliver what their name promises on their well-known “They Came In Peace”.
 DJ Shadow gets the honor of closing the show with the longest interlude ever — twelve minutes of his first stroke of genius, “In/Flux”.

-It needs to be said again – this is one of the rare instances when a claim that a compilation is has defined and even labeled a whole music genre is absolutely justified.
+It needs to be said again — this is one of the rare instances when a compilation defined and even labeled a whole music genre.
 “Headz” was nothing less than groundbreaking, more than “A Collage Of 16 Instrumental Excursions From The Hip-Hop Avant Garde” both numerically and regarding its impact.

 Release for review: